paser-group/continuous-secsoft/software-quality-assurance/workshops/workshop5.md

 ### Assignment 5 (Post Lab Experience)
 - Open `workshop5.py`
 - Implement the `fuzzValues` method so that it can generate alphanumeric values, and these values are plugged into the `simpleCalculator` method.
+Feel free to use the strings here: https://github.com/minimaxir/big-list-of-naughty-strings/blob/master/blns.json
 - Record the error messages.
 You should be recording seven (7) errors as part of your implementation.
 - Submit your code, i.e., the `workshop5.py` file and the error messages @ Workshop 5 on CANVAS.
 (70%)
 - Complete the [survey](https://auburn.qualtrics.com/jfe/form/SV_e3Bxdy5U3uOPtSC):  (30%)